Neil Haddon

-Neil Haddon (born 1967) is a British/Australian painter.
+Neil Haddon is a British-Australian painter.
 His paintings display a wide variety of influences and styles, from hard edge geometric abstraction to looser expressive figurative painting.
-Haddon currently lives and works in Hobart, Tasmania.
+Haddon has lived and worked in Hobart, Tasmania since the late 1990s.

 Early life and education

 Haddon was born in Epsom, England.
-He was born at 'Eversleigh' in Worple Road – the former residence of the English writer George Gissing.
-He earned a B-TEC Diploma in Art and Design from the Epsom School of Art, Surrey, England (1985–1987) (now the University for the Creative Arts) where he studied alongside the painter Cecily Brown.
+He was born at "Eversleigh" in Worple Road – the former residence of the English writer George Gissing.

+He earned a B-TEC Diploma in Art and Design from the Epsom School of Art, Surrey, England (1985–1987) (now the University for the Creative Arts), where he studied alongside the painter Cecily Brown.
 He received an Honours degree from West Surrey College of Art and Design (1987–1990) (now the University for the Creative Arts) where he studied under Stephen Farthing.

+In 2020, he was awarded a Doctorate in Fine Art from the School of Creative Arts and Media, University of Tasmania (CAM).

 Career

-Haddon relocated to Barcelona, Spain in 1990 and lived and worked there until 1996.
+Haddon relocated to Barcelona, Spain, in 1990 and lived and worked there until 1996.
 He maintained a studio in Cornellá throughout this period.
 He held his first solo exhibition at Galería Carles Poy in 1992.
 In 1996 he moved to Tasmania, Australia.
 He has lived and worked there since then.

-In 2002, he was awarded a Master of Fine Art from the Tasmanian School of Art, University of Tasmania (now the School of Creative Arts and Media, University of Tasmania, CAM).
-He has held a variety of part-time teaching posts at CAM, lectures in painting and is a post graduate supervisor.
+He has held a variety of part-time teaching posts at the School of Creative Arts and Media, University of Tasmania, is a post-graduate supervisor, and has been Head of Painting since 2020 and Associate Head of Art since 2024.

+Other activities

 In 2014 Haddon undertook a three-month residency in New York at the Australia Council for the Arts Greene Street Studio.
-Haddon was the Chair of Contemporary Art Tasmania from 2010 to 2016 and is currently a board member of Salamanca Arts Centre.
+Haddon was the Chair of Contemporary Art Tasmania from 2010 to 2016 and was a board member of Salamanca Arts Centre from 2018 to 2022.